Humble Pie: 1979–1981: Steve Marriott's Humble Pie without Frampton and Ridley

-1982: Steve Marriott forms a new band billed as Humble Pie
+1982: Marriott forms a new band billed as Humble Pie

 In 1982 Marriott was back on the road with Jim Leverton (bass, backing vocals), former Steppenwolf keyboardist Goldy McJohn and Chicago-born drummer Fallon Williams III.
 This grouping was originally set to be called The Official Receivers, The Three Trojans (after McJohn departed) or The Pie, but ended up billed by promoters as Humble Pie.
 McJohn was let go after suffering drug troubles and the remaining trio toured Australia in October 1982 billed as Small Faces to entice patrons.
 In January 1983 Leverton ran into trouble at U.S. Immigration and was deported back to England.

 Marriott based himself in the Atlanta, Georgia, area, where his second wife Pamela Stephens was from, and continued to tour clubs as Humble Pie.
 Atlanta musician Keith Christopher (from The Brains) took over bass and a young guitarist from Tennessee, Tommy Johnson, joined as well.
 After a deal with Capricorn Records fell through due to the label ceasing to trade, this line-up went into Pyramid Eye Studios in Chattanooga, Tennessee, to record three songs intended for an album which didn't materialize.

 Following Johnson leaving and being replaced by Phil Dix, they were scheduled to record demos with Yes and ELP producer Eddy Offord at Eddy's studio in Atlanta with Rick Richards of Georgia Satellites as the new guitarist.
 But before recording sessions began, Rick and Keith were fired from the band by Marriott for showing up late to one of the sessions.
 The recordings were finished with Fallon on drums and Dave Hewitt (from Babe Ruth) on bass, but failed to attract a record label.

 On 4 September 1983 Humble Pie performed at the Electric Cowboy Festival in Columbia, Tennessee, where Marriott was carried onstage by a roadie due to a very large cast on his leg.
 They appeared as a last-minute replacement for the English group Madness.
 After this there were some more US club dates, which were Marriott's last official live performances under the name Humble Pie.
 He then disbanded the group and returned to England in late 1983.